Shade Tree Information

 This allows people and vehicles safe passage.
 However, remember that trees should not be aggressively pruned until they reach a 5” caliper.
 The Borough is required to keep these passages clear, and so has the legal right to trim branches to these specified heights without notice.

 To see the detailed ordinances regarding shade trees, please click on the “Borough CodesOnline” tab located on the homepage.

 If you would like advice from the STC including a visit to your proposed tree location, recommendations on specific tree species or guidance for care after your tree is planted, please feel free to call the Borough Office at (570) 523-3614.

-The Shade Tree Commission meets the second Thursday of each month at 7:00 PM in the Borough Council Chambers, 55 South Fifth Street.
+The Shade Tree Commission meets the third Monday of each month at 5:00 PM in the Borough Council Chambers, 55 South Fifth Street.

 The public is welcome to attend these meetings.
 Permit applications and a planting guidebook with recommended street trees can be obtained at the Lewisburg Borough Office at 55 South Fifth Street.

 Shade Tree Commission (STC) Announcement